 Traditional metal braces are by far the most common for children in the UK because they are the only ones funded by the NHS.
 They are also usually the cheapest option for private treatment.

 A bracket is affixed to each tooth and a metal wire joins them all together.
 By tightening the wire in certain places with regular adjustments, the dentist gradually manipulates teeth into position.

 As a parent, you may remember metal braces being enormous and uncomfortable to wear.
 Fortunately, technology has advanced in the past 25 years or so and brace brackets are much smaller and neater than they used to be.

 Kids can have fun choosing the different coloured elastics for their braces each time they visit for an adjustment.

 Metal braces offer effective teeth straightening for all kinds of alignment problem, with treatment usually taking 18-24 months.

-Children will need special help cleaning their braces and teeth because it’s easy for food and bacteria to get stuck in the brackets.
-A children’s electric toothbrush with a special orthodontic head can make this process easier.
+Children will need special help cleaning their braces and teeth because it's easy for food and bacteria to get stuck in the brackets.
+A children's electric toothbrush with a special orthodontic head can make this process easier, as can interproximal toothbrushes.

-In the following video you can view one (not very talkative) young patient’s braces journey, from fitting to removal:
+In the following video you can view one (not very talkative) young patient's braces journey, from spacers to fitting to removal:

-Despite the name, Invisalign Teen can actually be used by children as young as 11, provided they have lost all their baby teeth.
-This system offers a completely different way to straighten teeth.
-Instead of having fixed brackets, a series of clear, removable aligners guide teeth into position.
+The Invisalign system offers a completely different way for kids to straighten teeth.
+Instead of having fixed brackets and wires to adjust, a series of clear, removable aligners guide teeth into position.